United Arab Republic v Sudan (1959 African Cup of Nations)

 United Arab Republic v Sudan was the decisive match of group stage at the 1959 African Cup of Nations.
 The match was played at the Prince Farouk Stadium in Cairo on 29 May 1959.
-Unlike other Africa Cup of Nations, the 1959 winner was determined by a final group stage, with the final three teams playing in round-robin format, instead of a knockout stage.
+Unlike other Africa Cup of Nations, the 1959 winner was determined by a group stage, with three teams playing in round-robin format, instead of a knockout stage.
 This was the first edition to feature a final group stage and one of two, alongside the 1976 African Cup of Nations, to promote this format.

-Each team had defeated Ethiopia but the goal difference was in favor of United Arab Republic, who had beaten Ethiopia 4-0 while Sudan had won 1–0.
+Both teams had defeated Ethiopia but the goal difference was in favour of United Arab Republic, who had beaten Ethiopia 4-0 while Sudan had won 1–0.
 Therefore, Sudan needed to win the last match to claim the title of champions of Africa; any other result would have the United Arab Republic retain the title they had won (as Egypt) in 1957.

-United Arab Republic beat Sudan 2−1, therefore keeping first place in the group and winning their second consecutive title.
+United Arab Republic beat Sudan 2–1, therefore keeping first place in the group and winning their second consecutive title.